-2. Offer access to people your prospects want to meet
+Offer access to people your prospects want to meet

 Offer a value-added social or educational experience

 Overcoming a Common Objection

-Here’s a script I use to address this objection over the phone:
+Here’s a script I use to address the “Are you just looking for money?” objection over the phone:

 This script is effective for two reasons:

-Get More Scripts
+Get More Scripts!

-I’ve also put together a rubric of seven highly relevant outreach strategies, complete with a guidance for how and when to use each one.
+I’ve also put together a rubric of seven highly relevant outreach strategies, complete with guidance for how and when to use each one.

 It’s all packaged together as part of that new course I mentioned at the top of this email.
 If the material we’ve discussed in this tutorial has been helpful to you, you’re going to love The Systems of Success, which is course #1 in my Ultimate Major Gifts Officer Boot Camp series.